What is it with the spectacular?

-To find out, on as to go back to a historic period in modern art, that was seemingly defined by an unparalleled will to be anything but spectacular: the minimalism of the 1960s.
+To find out, one has to go back to a historic period in modern art, that was seemingly defined by an unparalleled will to be anything but spectacular: the minimalism of the 1960s.
 Of course, doing little can be quite unspectacular, but doing very little is again the most spectacular thing.

 Performance is a spectacle and a speculation telling the true story of how the American artist Robert Morris injured his head in 1961.

-in collaboration with
+- in collaboration with